cap-js/docs/java/operating-applications/observability.md

 ```
 :::

-There's no need for initializing the Open Telemetry configuration.
-This is automatically established once the Open Telemetry Java Agent was attached as described in the previous section.
+The instance of OpenTelemetry API is preconfigured for you by the agent that was injected in your application.
+You do not need to configure it again.

 The following example produces an additional span when the `@After` handler is executed.
 The Open Telemetry API automatically ensures that the span is correctly added to the current span hierarchy.
-Span attributes allow an application to associate additional data to the span, which helps identifying and analyzing the span.
+Span attributes allow an application to associate additional data to the span, which helps to identify and to analyze the span.
 Exceptions that were thrown within the span should be associated with the span using the `recordException` method.
 This marks the span as erroneous and helps to analyze failures.
 It's important to close the span in any case.
 Otherwise, the span isn't recorded and is lost.

 ```java
 @Component